CastroForGeorgia/GA-5/content/_campaign/welcome-hub/get-involved/offline-contributions.md

 ---

-## 🧑‍🏫 Don’t Use GitHub?
+## 🧑‍🏫 Don't Use GitHub?
 No Problem

-We’ll always make sure there’s a human you can:
+We'll always make sure there's a human you can:

 * Call
 * Text
 * Hand a flyer to
 * Meet at a porch meeting or event

-They’ll bridge your contribution into our system.
+They'll bridge your contribution into our system.

 ---